benhowes/tsp-ga-solver/README.md

 This loops over all nodes, and for each of those calulates the distance to the next nearest node, giving an `O(n*log(n))` run time

+#### Genetic Algorithm `--alg=ga`
+The genetic algorithm implementation has been done to demonstrate how a GA works more than to perform well enough to be practical to use.

+When run, this will run 5000 generations (which takes a lot longer than 60 seconds specified in the brief) to run a GA with cyclic crossover and random swap mutations.

+Currently random starting solution genomes are used, however this can be improved by using NN or another hueristic for the starting genomes.